-Same old, same old – Ringing in the new with old
+Same Old, Same Old – Ringing in the New with Old

 Here is a list of possible reasons.
 Do any of these apply to you?

-- We fail to take action in a consistent manner
+- We fail to take consistent action

-- We allow circumstances to dictate our lives rather than proactively take charge of our lives
+- We allow circumstances to dictate our lives rather than proactively take charge

 - We may be bringing the same negative attitudes to deal with the same problems we are having today

 We all react differently to circumstances, based on our value-system, discipline, and background.
 Some of us learn quickly, make adjustments, and some border on madness by making the same mistakes repeatedly.